mne-tools/mne-bids/CONTRIBUTING.md

 ```

 We use [ruff](https://docs.astral.sh/ruff/) to format our code.
-You can simply call `ruff format .` from the root of the `mne-bids` repository
+You can simply call `make ruff-format` from the root of the `mne-bids` repository
 to automatically convert your code to follow the appropriate style.

 ### git pre-commit hooks